 So, the Alien Enemies Act can only be invoked if “there is a declared war between the United States and any foreign nation or government, or any invasion or predatory incursion is perpetrated, attempted, or threatened against the territory of the United States by any foreign nation or government…” Obviously, there is no declared war and no “foreign nation or government” is threatening to invade the U.S.

-Trump’s transparently absurd argument is that Venezuela controls a criminal gang, Tren de Aragua, which he claims commits crimes in the U.S. Even if Venezuela controlled Tren de Aragua, that simply does not constitute an “invasion or predatory incursion” under the Alien Enemies Act.
+Trump’s transparently absurd argument is that Venezuela controls a criminal gang, Tren de Aragua, which he says commits crimes in the U.S. Even if Venezuela controlled Tren de Aragua, that simply does not constitute an “invasion or predatory incursion” under the Alien Enemies Act.
 But, in addition to that, our country’s own intelligence agencies have determined that Venezuela does not control Tren de Aragua.

 The Supreme Court already ruled on a small part of this case, ordering that detainees must be given due process rights.
 SCOTUS did not rule on the underlying issue—that the Alien Enemies Act simply does not apply.
 Three lower federal courts have ruled against Trump’s use of the Alien Enemies Act.